northscaler/localstack-test-support/README.md

 The following environment variables can be set to configure the docker container:
 * LOCALSTACK_TEST_SUPPORT_LOCALSTACK_PORT: visible client port on `localhost` to map to container port, default is content of `localstack/default-localstack-test-port`
-* LOCALSTACK_TEST_SUPPORT_LOCALSTACK_HEALTH_PORT: visible client health endpoint port on `localhost` to map to container port, default is content of `localstack/default-localstack-test-health_port`
 * LOCALSTACK_TEST_SUPPORT_LOCALSTACK_CONTAINER_NAME: name of container, default is content of file `localstack/default-localstack-test-container`
 * LOCALSTACK_TEST_SUPPORT_LOCALSTACK_CONTAINER_LABEL: The label of the [`localstack` Docker image](https://hub.docker.com/r/localstack/localstack), default is content of file `localstack/default-localstack-test-container-label`